 - Each paper maintains a consistent, single focus.

 - Each paper develops a focus with fitting and relevant discussions, details, and examples, including graphics when useful.

-- The portfolio demonstrates the writer's ability to use college-level academic research clearly and purposefully to develop the writer's ideas and improve the papers in which research is used.
+- The portfolio demonstrates the writer’s ability to use college-level academic research clearly and purposefully to develop the writer’s ideas.

 - The portfolio demonstrates the writer’s ability to introduce and integrate material from relevant outside sources in ways that enhance the accomplishment of goals and purposes.